piotr-yuxuan/malli-cli/README.md

 # Maturity and evolution

+> TL;DR: account for some changes ahead, but it is usable as is and
+> should probably match your use case.

 The API can be expected to change as we're still in version `0.0.x`.
 However, given the examples below, one would say that it covers all of the use cases one could think about regarding